-The following table outlines Ram Navami holidays for the year 2018 and 2019:
+The following table outlines Ram Navami holidays for the year 2019:

 |2019||14 April||Sunday||Ram Navami||National except Karnataka, Kerala, Goa, Tamil Nadu, Punjab, Jammu Kashmir, West Bengal|